GD-alt/ospa/README.md

 # ospa
 ### OpenServer Portable Alternative

+**DISCLAIMER: ospa is *not for production* use.** By default, it uses php-cgi.exe, which has possible vulnerabilities.
+Please read [CGI security section](https://www.php.net/manual/en/security.cgi-bin.php) on PHP official site.

 **DISCLAIMER:** I'm not porting this for Linux, because OSP is a piece of shit nobody needs, and even more so for Windows only.

 **DISCLAIMER 2:** Yep, it's truly shitty code, don't shitcode-blame me.